miltonian/principles/README.md

 ## (Highly Simplified) Example Workflow

-### Step 1: Generate Agents Based on a Singular Goal
+### Step 1: Generate Agents Based on a Goal or Problem Statement

 **Command:**